loudasnick/GALFRB/README.md

 ## Description

-GALFRB is a project aimed at unveiling the origing of Fast Radio Bursts (FRBs) by modeling their hosts' properties.
-This repository contains flexible modules for generating joint distributions of the properties of mock galaxies to compare with FRB hosts and provide stringent constraints on their origin.
+GALFRB is a project aiming to unveiling the origing of Fast Radio Bursts (FRBs) by modeling their hosts' properties.
+With improved localization precision a considerable amount of FRBs are now associated with host galaxies.
+Their stellar mass $M_\star$ and star formation (SF) distribution encode important information related to the formation channel of FRBs.

+This repository contains flexible modules for generating joint distributions of the properties of mock galaxies to compare with FRB hosts and provide stringent constraints on their origin. \textit{Not limited to FRBs, this code can be also applied to studies of any kind of transient, extragalactic phenomena (e.g., gamma-ray bursts), so long as their host galaxies are identified.}

 ## Installation and Usage

 To get started with GALFRB, follow these steps:

+### Installation through `conda`

 1. Clone the repository: `git clone https://github.com/loudasnick/GALFRB.git`
 2. Navigate to GALFRB directory: `cd GALFRB/`
-3. Create a new conda environment devoted for executing GALFRB: `conda create -n GALFRB_evn python==3.8.19 ipykernel`
+3. Create a new conda environment devoted to executing GALFRB: `conda create -n GALFRB_evn python==3.8.19 ipykernel`
 4. Activate conda env: `conda activate GALFRB_evn` <!-- 2.
 Install the required dependencies: `pip install -r requirements.txt` -->
 5. Install required libraries: `pip install -r requirements.txt`
 6. Install GALFRB: `pip install -e .`